How Does a Fire Prevention Plan Benefit Your Workplace?

 5 Requirements of Fire Prevention in the Workplace

 So, we know why the plan is important.
 What does the plan need to include in order to stay within government regulations and reduce your risks?
-The Department of Labors tells us that, at a minimum, your fire prevention plan must include:
+The Department of Labor requires your fire prevention plan to include:

-#1 A list of all major fire hazards, proper handling, and storage procedures for hazardous materials.
-As well, include potential ignition sources and their control, and the type of fire protection equipment necessary to control each major hazard.
+- List of all major fire hazards, proper handling, and storage procedures for hazardous materials.
+Include potential ignition sources, their control, and the fire protection equipment needed to control each hazard.

-#3 Procedures for regular maintenance of safeguards installed on heat-producing equipment to prevent the accidental ignition of combustible materials.
+- Procedures for regular maintenance of safeguards installed on heat-producing equipment to prevent the accidental ignition of combustible materials.
+Routine maintenance reduces the chance of accidental ignition caused by worn-out parts.

-#4 Who is responsible for maintaining equipment to prevent or control sources of ignition or fires.
-We encourage you to develop, train, and educate a team of individuals who are willing to enforce fire safety and prevention methods throughout the building.
+- Identification of who is responsible for maintaining equipment to prevent or control sources of ignition or fires.
+This should include developing and training a fire safety team.

 Order Fire Retardants For Your Commercial Setting

 How does a fire prevention plan benefit your workplace?
 Basically, it’s less likely that damage will occur during an emergency.
-We have many items available on our website that will help you in your efforts to keep your workplace fire free.
+We offer a range of items available on our website that will help you in your efforts to keep your workplace fire-free.
 This includes fire extinguishers, fire retardants made especially for wires, paint with fire suppressant additives, and so much more.

 Recent Posts